Faculty Profiles (M - P)

 - McCord, Phyllis, BSc (Hons), DC, MD, CCFP – Associate Professor

-- McGregor, Marion, BSc, DC, FCCS(C), MSc, PhD – Director of Education, Year II, Professor
+- McGregor, Marion, BSc, DC, FCCS(C), MSc, PhD – Acting Dean, Graduate Education and Research Programs, Professor

 - McLaren, Laura, BSc (Hons), DC – Tutor